vibin18/llm-bot/plan.md

 # WhatsApp LLM Bot - Implementation Plan

 ## Project Overview
 A Go application using hexagonal architecture that listens to WhatsApp group chats and responds using Local LLM models running on a remote Ollama server.
+Supports trigger words, reply detection, and webhook integration for external service calls.

 ## Technology Stack
 - **Language**: Go